 - Using Department Accounts — When using a department account to fund a mailing, please complete and enclose a Meter Mail Request form, available from Mail Services at ext.
 3421.

 - Large Mailings — Please call Mail Services a few days before sending a large mailing (1000 pieces or more) to the mailroom.
 This gives the staff time to schedule additional student employees in the operation.
-If the items are being handled by Copy Connection and delivered directly to Mail Services, please call Mail Services at ext.
-3421 to let them know that a mailing will arrive in the next day/week from Copy Connection.
+If the items are being handled by local print shops and delivered directly to Mail Services, please call Mail Services at ext.
+3421 to let them know that when the mailing will arrive.

 Mailing Perishables to Students